Last Updated: December 15, 2024

 We approach from a distance.
 We observe the statue from a distance to reflect its overall form and silhouette.
 We appreciate the sculpture in its entirety.
 The William Penn sculpture was designed to be viewed from a distance, towering over the city.

-We observe from different angles.
-We walk around the statue to view it from different angles.
-We know sculptors often design their pieces to be interesting and compelling from various perspectives.
-Certainly Rodin’s sculptures are meant for that purpose.
+We observe from different angles, walking around the statue to view it from different perspectives.
+Sculptors often design their pieces to be interesting and compelling from various perspectives, and Rodin’s sculptures are meant for that purpose.

 We consider lighting, position, and context.
-We know that natural light can enhance the details and textures of the sculpture.
-We consider how shadows play on the surface to reveal the sculpture's three-dimensional qualities.
-Calder complained his sculpture was supposed to face south, where the sun would show the many details.
+Natural light can enhance the details and textures of the sculpture, and shadows play on the surface to reveal its three-dimensional qualities.
+Calder complained that his sculpture was supposed to face south, where the sun would show the many details.
 Many intense debates have been held on the most appropriate location for ROCKY, and the sculpture has been moved several times.

 We take our time.
 We spend time with the sculpture.
 We allow ourselves to absorb.